Human flesh search engine

 Human flesh search engine (人肉搜索 (Rénròu Sōusuǒ)) is a Chinese term for the phenomenon of distributed researching using Internet media such as blogs and forums.
-Internet media, namely dedicated websites and Internet forums, are in fact platforms that enable the broadcast of request and action plans concerning human flesh search and that allow the sharing of online and offline search results.
-Human flesh search has two eminent characteristics.
-First, it involves strong offline elements including information acquisition through offline channels and other types of offline activism.
-Second, it always relies on voluntary crowd sourcing: Web users gather together to share information, conduct investigations, and perform other actions concerning people or events of common interest.
+Internet media, particularly dedicated websites and forums, serve as platforms for broadcasting requests and action plans related to human flesh search, as well as for sharing both online and offline search results.

-Human flesh search engine is similar to the concept of "doxing."
-Both human flesh search engine and doxing have generally been stigmatized as being for the purpose of identifying and exposing individuals to public humiliation, sometimes out of vigilantism, nationalist or patriotic sentiments, or to break the Internet censorship in the People's Republic of China.
-More recent analyses, however, have shown that it is also used for a number of other reasons, including exposing government corruption, identifying hit and run drivers, and exposing scientific fraud, as well as for more "entertainment"-related items such as identifying people seen in pictures.
-A categorization of hundreds of Human flesh search (HFS) episodes can be found in the 2010 IEEE Computer Society paper A Study of the Human Flesh Search Engine: Crowd-Powered Expansion of Online Knowledge.
+Human flesh search engine is similar to the concept of "doxing".
+Both human flesh search and doxing are typically viewed as identifying and exposing individuals for public humiliation, sometimes out of vigilantism, nationalist or patriotic sentiments, or the desire to circumvent Internet censorship in the People's Republic of China.
+However, more recent analyses have shown that it is also used for other purposes, such as exposing government corruption, identifying hit and run drivers, and exposing scientific fraud, as well as for more "entertainment"-related items such as identifying people seen in pictures.
+A categorization of hundreds of human flesh search (HFS) episodes can be found in the 2010 IEEE Computer Magazine paper "A Study of the Human Flesh Search Engine: Crowd-Powered Expansion of Online Knowledge".

-The system is based on massive human collaboration.
-The name refers both to the use of knowledge contributed by human beings through social networking, and to the fact that the searches are usually dedicated to finding the identity of a human being who has committed some sort of offense or social breach online.
-People conducting such research are commonly referred to collectively as "Human Flesh Search Engines".

-Because of the convenient and efficient nature of information sharing in cyberspace, the human flesh search is often used to acquire information usually difficult or impossible to find by other conventional means (such as a library or web search engines).
-Such information, once available, can be rapidly distributed to hundreds of websites, making it an extremely powerful mass medium.
+Due to the convenience and efficiency of information sharing in cyberspace, human flesh search is often used to acquire information that is typically difficult or impossible to find through traditional methods (such as libraries or search engines).
+Once this information is available, it can be rapidly distributed across hundreds of websites, making it an extremely powerful mass medium.
 The purposes of human flesh search vary from providing technical/professional Q&A support, to revealing private/classified information about specific individuals or organizations (therefore breaching the internet confidentiality and anonymity).
 Because personal knowledge or unofficial (sometimes illegal) access are frequently depended upon to acquire this information, the reliability and accuracy of such searches often vary.